 WestJet flies only Boeing Next-Generation 737 aircraft, and each aircraft is equipped with an industry-leading air circulation system containing a HEPA filter, manufactured by Donaldson Filtration Systems of Bloomington, MN.
 These filters achieve a viral removal efficiency of greater than 99.99909 per cent and bacterial removal efficiency of greater than 99.99996 per cent.
 This rating is based on the 0.3 micron contaminant benchmark – considerably smaller than animal dander, which is approximately 2.5 microns in size.

 It is also important to know that WestJet's Boeing Next-Generation 737 aircraft introduces fresh air into the cabin every two to three minutes (20 to 30 air changes per hour).
 The idea that all aircraft air is recirculated is a common misconception.

-- What we do for guests with nut and peanut allergies
+What we do for guests with a nut or peanut allergy

 WestJet can't guarantee an allergen-free environment.
 We do not serve nut products onboard our aircraft; however, some of WestJet's onboard snacks may contain traces of nuts or peanuts.
 Also, we do not screen any food items that other WestJet guests may bring onboard that may cause allergic reactions.
 As such, nut residue, oils or other allergens may be present on tray tables, seat cushions or elsewhere in the cabin, and may not be removed despite regular grooming.